-Given the economic uncertainties (material and labor supply shortages, inflation, and loan interest rates); the District projects a modest \$103,000 for Impact Fee revenue.
+Given the economic uncertainties (material and labor supply shortages, inflation, and loan interest rates); the District projects a modest \$103,000 for Impact Fee revenue in the next fiscal year budget.

 - 4. Program income lags below the FY 2022-23 budget estimate (Staff projects the total at about 85% of the budget).
 Staff suggest a budget estimate just above the projected actual amount (a reduction from the FY 2022-2023 budget estimate). - 5.
-Donation and Fundraising income Staff projects the final income to fall just short of FY 2022-23 estimates (as of 5/23/23, at 92.1% of the budgeted amount).
-Given economic and program uncertainties, staff recommends no change from the FY 2022-23 budget. - 6.
+Donation and Fundraising income Staff project the final income to fall just short of FY 2022-23 estimates (as of 5/23/23, at 92.1% of the budgeted amount).
+Given economic and program uncertainties, staff recommend no change in the proposed budget. - 6.
 Grant income is under projections for FY 2022-23; however, cost reimbursable grants require expenditures and processing before the District realizes income.
 Currently, the District is awaiting over \$300K.
 This deferred income would bring up the grant reimbursement for the year over 40% of the projected amount.